Frequently Asked Questions

 Civil rights laws for people with disabilities are founded on the assumption: the same treatment does not always fairly measure.
 The laws protect students with disabilities from being subjected to the arbitrary measure of what is best for others, except in cases of safety to others.
 The assumption of the law is that modifying non-essential tasks should give students with disabilities an equal, or fair, chance to demonstrate their ability by minimizing their functional limitations to the greatest extent possible.

-A student, with writing or typing limitations, may be an excellent writer even though they cannot print or type the letters and words.
+The student, with writing or typing limitations, may be an excellent writer even though they cannot print or type the letters and words.
 Thus, the physical act of writing is a non-essential task.
 The student's mastery of language and course material must not, under the law, be judged by his/her ability to manipulate a pencil or to use a keyboard.
 Providing a scribe to record the student's essay responses permits the student to show whether he/she can write effectively.

 No unfair advantage over non-disabled peers is gained by the use of a scribe.
-In using this auxiliary aid, the student must communicate clearly to the scribe the words and structure of his/her answer including punctuation and spelling.
+In using this auxiliary aid, the student must communicate clearly to the scribe the words and structure of their answer including punctuation and spelling.
 Even with extended time on an essay exam to compensate for the additional time of dictating to the scribe, the student can only hope for equality of access.

 If you are uncertain about an accommodation request, you can challenge the student's request in a number of ways.
 First, ask the student to provide their verification letter from the Office for Disability Equity to ensure that the accommodation is recommended by us.
 If the letter does not mention the requested accommodation, please contact the student's coordinator.